nmorse/pounce_v0/README.md

 This just scratches the surface what CP is, so for more definitions and discussions, you should jump to some of these links: ... {links TBD}

-There have been many CP languages, but the particular brand of CP that Pounce delivers, has these goals:
+Pounce borrows from a long line of CP languages.
+These include Forth, Joy, Factor, Cat.
+The particular brand of CP that Pounce delivers, has these goals:
  * To be simple and consistent;
  * To provide IDEs and help in learning and debugging;
- * To be portable to the major programming destinations.
+ * To be portable to the major computing platforms.

 ## Portable to...
-To be portable, Pounce has JavaScript and Python interpreters for client and server side coding, as well as "C" (or Python) for IoT platforms.
+To be portable, Pounce (so far) has JavaScript and Python interpreters capable of client and server side coding, as well as in development a "C" interpretor (or Python) for IoT platforms.
 Future development will include assemblers and compilers, that will improve efficiency over interpretation.

 ## Getting started...